 When you find the right home, your offer to buy must be prepared, submitted, and it must be accepted.
 Even then, there are roadblocks to endure before the home is yours.

 Once you’ve submitted an offer don’t disregard your home search notifications.
 There’s still a chance your home hunt must continue.
 Just keep moving forward until the process is complete.
-Once your offer is accepted, you’ll move on to the home buying process.
+Once your offer is accepted, you’ll move on to the escrow process.
 This is where the stress can begin to be a problem.

 We hope you found this page helpful as should provide you with a less stressful and more successful home hunt.